ydc123/CNNCap/README.md

 You can run the following command to predict the total or coupling capacitance with the model we provide.
 The checkpoint files can be downloaded from [here](https://drive.google.com/file/d/17lE6xtwcRmEV3UaeSA0jW3xRY3FU11TQ/view).
+After downloading and extracting the compressed file, you will get `resnet34_total.pth` and `resnet34_env.pth`, which are the pretrained parameters of resnet34 models for total capacitance and coupling capacitance.

 ```
 cd 3d/model